dossiers-page/dossiers-page/_posts/2020-10-05-heart-disease-demo.md

 Please note: This is running in free servers and you may need to wait for it to load correctly.

-## Below image shows how the interactoin (below) is supposed to render
+## Below image shows how the interaction (below) is supposed to render

 ![Local interpretation of heart disease](/assets/images/local_explanation_example_1.jpg)

 The things on positive axis contribute positively to the heart risk and things on negative axis contribute towards good heart health.